-SHINE Medical Technologies will produce 99Mo, which is loaded into Technetium-99m generators.
-As 99Mo turns into 99mTc within the generator, the 99mTc can be extracted by radiopharmacy staff for use in imaging procedures.
+SHINE will produce moly‑99, which is loaded into tech‑99m generators.
+As moly‑99 turns into tech‑99m within the generator, the tech‑99m can be extracted by radiopharmacy staff for use in imaging procedures.

 Iodine‑131 is widely used to treat thyroid cancer and other abnormal thyroid conditions, such as hyper-thyroidism (an over-active thyroid).
 It is also used to diagnose liver function, renal (kidney) blood flow and urinary tract obstruction.